-Market Developer - Dow Glycol Heat Transfer Fluids
+Sr. Market Developer - Dow Glycol Heat Transfer Fluids

-Is Water Quality Important in a Glycol-based System?
+Is Water Quality Important in a Glycol-Based System?

 Why Should I Use a Dow Glycol Fluid?

-Dow has studied and tested thousands of samples of their glycol fluids in a wide range of different water types, hardness levels and added impurities.
-They have re-engineered key DOWTHERM™ and DOWFROST™ grades with a patented additive to counteract the damaging effects of hard water and ensure long term fluid stability and corrosion prevention.
+Dow has studied and tested thousands of samples of their propylene glycol and ethylene glycol fluids in a wide range of water types, hardness levels and added impurities.
+They have re-engineered key DOWTHERM™ and DOWFROST™ grades with a patented additive to counteract the damaging effects of hard water and ensure long-term fluid stability and corrosion prevention.

 The following grades contain this patented additive under U.S. patent 5,766,506 assigned to The Dow Chemical Company.